llamaxyz/llama/documentation/PolicyManagement.md

 To grant a role to a policyholder, we use the `setRoleHolder` method.
 In order to grant a role, this method requires us to pass in a role that the policyholder does not hold, the policyholder's address, the quantity of this role they should hold, and expiration timestamp.
 After granting the role, the total supply of the role will increment by one, and the total quantity of the role will increase by the quantity passed in.
+To grant a policy with the `ALL_HOLDERS_ROLE` and no other role, call `setRoleHolder` and pass an arbitrary role ID with a quantity and expiration of 0.

 ### Revoking Roles